department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/additional-info.md

 ## Why not use an Accordion component?

-Accordions, are designed for static content and are overwhelming to insert in between inputs.
+Accordions, are designed for static content (outside forms or tools) and are overwhelming to insert in between inputs.
 Think of using the [additional info component]({{site.baseurl}}/components/additional-info) to provide a speed bump whereas an accordion would provide a stop sign.